lnurl/awesome-lnurl/README.md

 | [Zeus](https://github.com/ZeusLN/zeus)                   | ☑️         | ☑️        | ☑️ 💬  |       |         |

 *¹=the **fallback scheme** is defined on the first page of the [LNURL specifications](https://github.com/btcontract/lnurl-rfc#fallback-scheme).
 It allows to embed an bech32-encoded LNURL string into a normal Web-URL so that for example a LNURL QR code can be opened on every smartphone as a fallback with a normal web browser (if a specialised wallet app is not installed yet).
 Every LNURL supporting wallet should be able to parse such Web-URLs for bech32-encoded LNURL strings - it easy to implement and just requires a handfull of additional lines of code.*

+*²=Will not be developed further.
+The [repository](https://github.com/btcontract/lnwallet) has been archived by the owner.*

 Libraries
 ------------------------------------------------------------------------